{{org_field_logo}}

 1. Purpose and Scope

 This policy outlines the infection prevention and control measures at {{org_field_name}} to ensure the safety of service users, staff, and visitors.
-It aligns with the Code of Practice on the prevention and control of infections under The Health and Social Care Act 2008 and follows guidance from the UK Health Security Agency (UKHSA) and Public Health England (PHE).
+It aligns with the Code of Practice on the prevention and control of infections under the Health and Social Care Act 2008 and follows guidance from the UK Health Security Agency (UKHSA).
+In addition, the policy is designed to meet the requirements of Regulation 12: Safe care and treatment of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, ensuring that effective infection prevention and control measures are in place in line with CQC Fundamental Standards.

 This policy applies to: